A Glossary of Poetic Vocabulary Terms for Children

 A poem that tells a story.
 Narrative poems usually have a plot and one or more characters.

 Also called a “slant rhyme” or a “half rhyme,” “near rhyme” is a general term describing words that sound similar, but aren’t a perfect rhyme.
 Assonance, consonance and sight rhymes are common types of near rhymes.
-See also Assonance and Alliteration Lesson Plan.
+See also Assonance and Alliteration Lesson Plan and Forced Rhymes and How to Avoid Them.

 A form of light verse, usually rhymed and metrical, often with strange characters, fantastic or impossible situations, and made-up words.
 Lewis Carroll’s Jabberwocky and Edward Lear’s The Owl and the Pussycat are famous examples of nonsense poetry.